Property Renovation Contractors in Kensington (W8, W14)

 - What's the process for Listed Building Consent in Kensington?

 - Application to the Royal Borough of Kensington and Chelsea takes 8-12 weeks and requires a detailed schedule of works agreed with the conservation officer before submission.
-Listed Building Consent applies whether the proposed change is internal or external.
+Listed Building Consent applies to internal and external changes alike.
 Conservation officers review applications individually against the listing description and the streetscape character.
-Heritage materials matched to the original are required throughout — stucco repair using natural hydraulic lime to match the original (not modern render), lime plaster with horsehair binder on original walls and ceilings (BS EN 459 NHL 2 or 3.5), lime mortar pointing on stock brick, traditional timber sash window restoration with cylinder glass where original, original parquet and stone floor restoration.
+Heritage materials matched to the original are required throughout: stucco repair using natural hydraulic lime to match the original (not modern render), lime plaster with horsehair binder on original walls and ceilings (BS EN 459 NHL 2 or 3.5), lime mortar pointing on stock brick, traditional timber sash window restoration with cylinder glass where original, original parquet and stone floor restoration.
 We work with conservation-specialist architects and heritage consultants on every listed Kensington project, and we maintain a detailed schedule of works agreed with the conservation officer before starting on site.

 - Why hire All Well for a Kensington property renovation?

 - Three reasons.
-First, premium project standards: we run renovations to the standard required for £3M-£15M Kensington townhouses — bespoke joinery, decorative plasterwork specialists, lime plaster with horsehair binder, sash window restoration with cylinder glass, original parquet and stone floor restoration, smart home integration.
+First, premium project standards: we run renovations to the standard required for the finest Kensington townhouses, with bespoke joinery, decorative plasterwork specialists, lime plaster with horsehair binder, sash window restoration with cylinder glass, original parquet and stone floor restoration, and smart home integration.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler work, structural engineer calculations included, BS 8102 basement waterproofing, and Building Control sign-off on every project.
-Third, fixed-price contracts: the quote doesn't change unless the specification does, including Listed Building Consent applications, Basement Impact Assessment, Section 20 consultation, Licence to Alter, Construction Management Plan, and Party Wall Act 1996 surveyor coordination across multiple neighbours.
-57 verified Google reviews averaging 4.5/5.
+Third, fixed-price contracts: the price is confirmed after a free site visit and doesn't change unless the specification does, including Listed Building Consent applications, Basement Impact Assessment, Section 20 consultation, Licence to Alter, Construction Management Plan, and Party Wall Act 1996 surveyor coordination across multiple neighbours.
 Office on Limes Avenue, SE20.

 Property Renovation Near Kensington